GautamSridhar/FCN-implementation-on-Pytorch/README.md

 To run, simply execute train_xx.py depending on which version you run.
 If using PyTorch with multiple GPU's use CUDA_VISIBLE_DEVICES=X python train_xx.py where X is the device id of the GPU.

 Fill in the following in the code -
-1.root_dir in conv___.py files to signify where the dataset is stored
+1. root_dir in conv___.py files to signify where the dataset is stored

-2.model_dir in train___.py files to signify where the models are to be stored 3.root_dir in train___.py files to signify where the dataset is stored 4.Fill ... in val function in all train.py to signify where the validation images should be stored
+2. model_dir in train___.py files to signify where the models are to be stored
+3. root_dir in train___.py files to signify where the dataset is stored
+4. Fill ... in val function in all train.py to signify where the validation images should be stored